 Diana from Elusive Family has been based in Europe for the past four years.
 This young family found la Sagrada Familia a very special spot.

 The interior of the cathedral has beautiful stained-glass windows that are span across entire walls and are floor to ceiling in some areas.
-As a result, when the shine suns through, there is a kaleidoscope of dancing colors on the floor of the cathedral during the daytime.
+As a result, when the shine suns through, there is a kaleidoscope of dancing colours on the floor of the cathedral during the daytime.
 Many of the columns found inside are made of volcanic rock, basalt or granite.
-The columns and design create an ethereal and enchanting forest like atmosphere inside the cathedral.
+The columns and design create an ethereal and enchanting forest-like atmosphere inside the cathedral.

 You can also book a guided tour if you would like to learn more about the building on your visit.

 Getting there: Reaching the cathedral is simple via public transport.
 The closest Metro lines are the 2 and 5, at the exit for Sagrada Familia Station or take one of the nine different buses that have stops nearby the cathedral.

 Check out some more of their family travels on their website.

 The Wyld Family from Australia are on a world tour and currently based in South East Asia.
 We almost crossed paths with them in Spain when they disembarked a flight that we were waiting to board!

 Casa Mila in Passeig de Gracia was the last private residence that Gaudi built in Barcelona.
 It is also one of the most recognisable attractions in Barcelona and received UNESCO World Heritage status in 1984.

 The stone quarry as it is known because of its resemblance to an open quarry was built between 1906 and 1912.
 Its ripple stone facade and 32 warped wrought iron balconies make it a truly unique design.

 A visit can be one of the coolest things to do in Barcelona, however, unlike many of the other sites here entry is not free.
 The inside is just as amazing as its facade and worth touring.
 The rooftop provides an amazing view over the city of Barcelona.